weecology/LDATS/README.md

 For a full description of the math underlying the `LDATS` package, see the [*draft* technical manuscript](https://github.com/weecology/LDATS/blob/master/manuscript/simonis_et_al.pdf).

-## Status: In Development
+## Status: Stable Version Available, In Development

-The package is currently in active development by the [Weecology Team](https://www.weecology.org), in advance of submission to CRAN.
-The API is well defined at this point and should not change substantially, but we are presently engaged in testing and documentation, and further edits may occur before submission to CRAN.
-Therefore, any output should still be considered ***provisional***.
+The package is currently in active development by the [Weecology Team](https://www.weecology.org), although a stable version (0.1.0) has been submitted to CRAN.
+The API is well defined at this point and should not change substantially.

 ## Installation